AmirRezaFarokhy/Reineforcement-Snake-Game/README.md

 * The `stable_baselines3` helps to Implementation of reinforcement learning algorithms.
 * The `numpy` it makes it easy to do math and work with matrices.
 * The `torch vs torchvision` Python  library helps to Matrix multiplication and synthetic algorithm execution.
+* The `cv2` helps to Show and working with pictures.
+* The `gym` helps to Create or use default envirenment.